 My Yamaha 305cc was my transportation for work, high school, and everything else.
 It was a classic.
 The official name was the "Cross Country Sport 305, model YM-1."

-|Robert Griego on his new Yamaha 305cc, Barstow, California|
+|Robert Griego on his new Yamaha 305cc, Barstow, California.|

 Old Earl would make the rounds to the campgrounds, and said simply on my first day, "You ride on the back of the garbage truck.
-When it stops, you pick up the empty the trash can into the truck and try not to fall off."
+When it stops, you pick up the empty trash can into the truck and try not to fall off."
 I felt lucky.
 I was getting paid for working in the outdoors which I loved and getting good exercise at the same time.
 I think old Earl sensed that in me.
 "What could be better."
 Well actually, there was one more perk.
 It seems that old Earl had a good reputation and when we stopped to pick up trash at the Giant Forest restaurant, we would be invited into the kitchen for breakfast.
 I remember old Earl saying, "eat whatever you want Bob, it's on me."
-Of course he never paid a dime but that became my first meal of the each working day with Earl.
+Of course, he never paid a dime but that became my first meal of each working day with Earl.

 Eventually, I would work two summers at Lodgepole in Sequoia National Park.
 This job helped pay the bills while attending San Jose State where I earned a Bachelor of Science in Business Administration/Management.
 My second job was as a "hasher" or dishwasher where I got great, hardy, and nutritious meals in exchange for my work.
-I met Denise at a girls rooming house, yep still washing dishes, where she studied marine biology at San Jose State.
-We dated my junior and senior years and after my graduation, we got married in 1971 at San Jose.
+I met Denise Saldivar at a girl's rooming house, yep still washing dishes, where she studied marine biology at San Jose State.
+We dated my junior and senior years and after my graduation, we got married in 1971 in San Jose.

 I landed my first permanent job at Pinnacles National Monument only days later.
 Our son, Keith was born in 1974 in Hollister, 35 miles away.
 Our daughter Lori was born in 1978 in Puyallup, Washington while stationed at Mount Rainier National Park.
 Our life with the National Park Service became intertwined.
 Years later, we lived in Botswana, Africa where I worked for the Department of National Parks and Wildlife.